cmpaz92/garabato/README.md

 pop, telling you how many points you got (depending on the time you took to guess the correct
 word/ how many players got it before you).
 Once everybody got the correct answer or the time ran
 out the next artist will be chosen, and the game continues.

+## How it works:
+- Register or login with "user" & "123456" to get access to the app
+- Type in a room and join
+- Open a second client browser, register/login & join the same room
+- The players can send and receive messages in real time
+- With at least two players in the room, the game can be started by pressing the "Start next round" button
+- A random player gets chosen to draw the word that is displayed only to him.
+Also, only for him the canvas and the clear canvas button is    enabled.
+The other players have to guess the word
+- If a guessing player enters the correct word in chat, the game is over and a new round can be started
+- This can be repeated as many rounds as the players want to - Have fun!

 # Garabato